 Complete the online CITI (Collaborative Institutional Training Initiative) program.

-This initial training is worth two years of certification (which means your next continuing education won't be due until two years from your completion of this course).
+This initial training is worth three years of certification (which means your next continuing education won't be due until three years from your completion of this course).

-For this alternative, you need to select one of the CITI BASIC courses.
-Depending on the kind of research in which you plan to be involved, there are different BASIC courses concentrating on biomedical, or social-behavioral, or data/specimen only research.
+You will need to select one of the CITI BASIC courses and GCP courses.
+Depending on the kind of research in which you plan to be involved, there are different BASIC courses concentrating on biomedical or social-behavioral.
 This site contains other resources as well.
 To avoid inadvertently doing the wrong training or more than is required, please navigate the site's menus and instructions carefully, as explained in the following guide:

 Initial Certification Training Tips

-- Online training can be frustrating if something goes wrong at the set-up stage, so please save yourself the aggravation and contact the Research Education Coordinator if you are uncertain at any point what to do.
+- Online training can be frustrating if something goes wrong at the set-up stage, so please save yourself the aggravation and contact Sandra Figueroa, Coordinator- Research Integrity at ext.
+85794 if you are uncertain at any point what to do.